How to Get Your Manaslu Circuit Trek Permit | Updated Info & Costs

 For SAARC citizens (those from Bangladesh, Bhutan, India, and other nations), there might be discounts, but the cost remains the same for the majority of trekkers.

-Therefore, the total permit cost for the Manaslu Circuit trip might range from USD 135 to USD 200 or more, depending on how long you stay in the restricted area.
+Therefore, the total permit cost for Manaslu Circuit trek might range from USD 135 to USD 200 or more, depending on how long you stay in the restricted area.
 Our trekking agency will help you with everything, so always check with them to get the most recent costs.

 Obtaining the permits for the Manaslu Round Trek may seem complicated for foreigners.
 But it is actually very easy for a local trekking agency in Nepal.
 For this reason, you must get the permits through a registered agency like Nepal Trekking Routes.